 Thankfully, the Water’s Edge Dental team can lend a helping hand with cases of TMJ disorder.
 Dr. Bannan performs thorough evaluations of the TMJ during regular dental exams and can recommend therapy when needed to help restore harmony to this essential system.
-To get started, all you need to do is schedule a consultation here in South Daytona, FL.
+To get started, all you need to do is schedule a consultation here in Port Orange, FL.

 Do I Have TMJ Disorder?

 TMJ disorder is a complex condition that can arise from several different sources.
 Some patients may experience this condition because of a traumatic facial injury, while others develop it over time due to habitual teeth grinding (bruxism) or a significantly misaligned bite.
 If you experience any of the following symptoms on a regular basis, we strongly encourage you to visit us for a screening:

 - Constant, significant pain in your jaw, face, ears, neck, or shoulders